zukunft/zukunft.com/docs/code_functions_all.md

     \-- phrase_selector - section for function phrase_selector not yet defined that it should be select in /ref/ref.php
     \-- source_selector - section for function source_selector not yet defined that it should be select in /ref/ref.php
     \-- display - section for function display not yet defined that it should be select in /ref/ref.php
-    \-- order error - order of section construct and map has difference at url_mapper should be before __construct
+    \-- order error - order of section construct and map has difference at url_mapper should be before __construct, order of section api has difference at api_array should be before load_by_id_with_related
 \-- ref_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /ref/ref_list.php
     \-- list - section for function list not yet defined that it should be display in /ref/ref_list.php